 - A suite of tools for diagnostics & monitoring

-If you’re in any way unsure if your website is properly set up to be found by search engines or want to save yourself some time, find a local agency [link to contact] that brings a full team of experts to the table.
+If you’re in any way unsure if your website is properly set up to be found by search engines or want to save yourself some time, find a local agency that brings a full team of experts to the table.
 You’ll be tapping into years of experience and a lot of data that can fast track the results you’re looking for.

 Some Quick Fixes

 Building your SEO will involves some one-time fixes and improvements alongside some ongoing (life-long) SEO growth.

 Covering the one-time fixes, your SEO Foundation, may have some similar elements to what you can do yourself, like trimming dead pages, auditing your keyword use and cleaning up your metadata, but an SEO company will go into this with a lot more depth.
 Tapping into years of experience, these steps are a lot more thorough with an agency and you’ll also gain access to tools that would be costly (e.g. $150/mo+) to get for yourself.

 Alongside the visible “user-facing” changes, SEO companies will also be reviewing the code structure and metadata of your website.
 It’s actually quite common to find that widely used themes or “professionally” developed websites are missing critical metadata, or using the wrong HTML5 elements within the code — essentially misleading search engines with their poor practices.

 Lastly, your SEO company will take a look at your off-site SEO, diving into backlinks, spam scores, domain authority and key opportunities.
 This can be a treasure trove of “quick wins” as well as identify massive pitfalls, which could be around the corner.